WinVector/RcppDynProg/cran-comments.md

     Compilation used the following non-portable flag(s):
       ‘-Wdate-time’ ‘-Werror=format-security’ ‘-Wformat’
     Status: 1 WARNING
-    Non-portalbe compliation flag part of local check, not part of package.
+    Non-portable compliation flag part of local check, not part of package.

-    rhub::check_for_cran()

 ### OSX